jplumail/spfluo-docs/source/usage/tutorial.rst

 Zoom-in with the mouse wheel on a particle.
 Select |napari-add| and click on the centriole.
 A tiny circle just appeared.
-It is maybe too tiny, change the ``particle diameter`` with the slider on the left.
+It may be too tiny, change the ``particle diameter`` with the slider on the left.

 On the right panel, you have side views of the particle.
 Zoom-in to see the centriole better.